VelvetToroyashi/Silk/README.md

 1. If you have `dotnet ef` command line tools installed, you can run the following command in the root folder of Silk to apply the latest migration.
     - ```
-   dotnet ef database update -s src\Silk.Core -p src\Silk.Core.Data --verbose
+   dotnet ef database update -s src\Silk -p src\Silk.Data --verbose
      ```
     - You can install the `dotnet ef` command line tool by following this
       document [Entity Framework Core Tools CLI](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)

 2. If you're using Visual Studio, you can use the `Package Manager Console`. **Note**: Make sure in the tool window, to
-   change the `Default project` to `src\Silk.Core.Data`.
+   change the `Default project` to `src\Silk.Data`.
 Then execute the following command:
     - ```
    Update-Database
      ```